Brody is a city located in the northeastern part of Lviv region of Ukraine. It is an important railway and highway junction of the region.

 Brody places of interest

 Brody Castle.
 Hetman S. Konetspolsky built a powerful citadel in 1630-1635.
 The complex with a defensive wall and a system of casemates in the form of an octagon was designed by G. de Beauplan.
 In 1648, the stronghold withstood the siege of the troops of B. Khmelnitsky.

 Today, the palace is occupied by a boarding school.
-The excursions are conducted by the staff of museum of local history.
+Excursions are conducted by the staff of the museum of local history.
 Zamkovaya Street, 1-a.

-Local History Museum.
+The Museum of Local History.
 The museum is standing on the central square.
 The building was constructed for Catholic monastery in the 18th century.
-The seven halls of museum exhibition cover the history of the region from ancient times to the middle of the 20th century.
+Seven halls of the museum cover the history of the region from ancient times to the middle of the 20th century.

-Also, there is photo gallery presenting the attractions of the region.
-Panorama “Brody in the 17th-18th centuries” is worth seeing too.
-The exhibits about the struggle for Ukrainian independence may be of special interest.
+Also, there is a photo gallery presenting different sights of the region.
+The panorama “Brody in the 17th-18th centuries” is worth seeing too.
+Vrious exhibits about the struggle for Ukrainian independence may be of special interest.
 The staff of the museum offers tours to the city and the castle.

 Svoboda Square, 5.
 Opening hours: 10:00-17:30 (Sunday - 10:00-16:00, break 13:00-14:00).
 Day off - Saturday.

 Brody Gymnasium.
 The gymnasium was founded in 1865.
 The construction of the present classical style building began in 1881, and the first classes were held in 1883.
 During the world wars, the building was used as barracks and hospital.

 In the postwar period, Brody school #1 was opened there.
 In 1997, the school was renamed after a former graduate, famous Ukrainian artist Ivan Trush and received the status of the gymnasium.
 There is a museum of the gymnasium there.
 Kotsyubynsky Street, 2.
 Opening hours: 09:00-18:00.
 Days off - Saturday, Sunday.